nutmegdevelopment/spring-petclinic/readme.md

 NUTMEG COMMENTS:

-Pretty clunk at the moment while we are working things out
+Pretty clunky at the moment while we are working things out

-Dockerfile can be used to setup Java 9 build environment docker build -t j9 .
+Dockerfile can be used to setup Java 9 build environment

+`docker build -t j9 .`

-Easiest to mount the springapp out dir as a voume so you can work on it in an ide/editor docker run -p8080:8080 -it -v "$(pwd)":/app j9 /bin/bash
+Easiest to mount the springapp out dir as a voume so you can work on it in an ide/editor

+`docker run -p8080:8080 -it -v "$(pwd)":/app j9 /bin/bash`

 in your container you can build the spring-app using J9 by just running mvn clean install